Z2gK/hhc24-writeup/Act1.md

 ## Frosty Keypad

-In this challenge, the user to enter the correct codes in order to unlock the safe and achieve the Silver or Gold awards.
+In this challenge, the player has to enter the correct codes in order to unlock the safe and achieve the Silver or Gold awards.
 The UV flashlight will be shown next to the keypad if he has picked up the item.

 ![Frosty Keypad with flashlight](files/Act1/frostykeypad1.png)